obpy/obpy/src/tools/bloxworks/README.txt

 ============

-BloxWorks is OpenBlox's scene editor - a program that allows you to edit a 3D scene (hence the name) at an intuitive, high-level manner.
+BloxWorks is OpenBlox's scene editor - a program that allows you to edit a 3D scene (hence the name) in an intuitive, high-level manner.

 Getting started
 ===============

-There are two seperate methods to starting BloxWorks:
+There are two separate methods to starting BloxWorks:

 Windows: